 Written from the perspective of a photographer's agent, this book offers the perfect viewpoint to honestly assess what works, what doesn't, and why some photographers succeed where others fail.
-Packed with useful templates and advice from leading photographers and commissioners working in all areas of the profession today, industry veteran Lisa Pritchard covers all of the essentials: preparing the best portfolio and website; marketing yourself; getting clients; costing and producing shoots; finding representation; financing and running your business; navigating contracts and legal obligations; and more.
-Updated to take account of changes in the industry, copyright and codes of conduct, and the increasing importance of digital marketing and social media, this book provides fresh insight and inspiration for the budding and established professional.
+Packed with useful templates and advice from leading photographers and commissioners working in all areas of the profession today, industry expert Lisa Pritchard covers all of the essentials: preparing the best portfolio and website; marketing yourself; getting clients; costing and producing shoots; finding representation; financing and running your business; navigating contracts and legal obligations; and more.
+Updated to take account of shifts in the industry and the increasing importance of digital marketing and social media, this book provides fresh insight and inspiration for the budding and established professional.

 This book is essential reading for anyone who wants to be a professional photographer – whether studying to become one, thinking of a change of career, or wanting to know how to improve their existing photography business.

 Introduction 1.
 What’s it like being a professional photographer?
 2. Who buys photography?
 Where to find your clients 3.
 What sort of photographer are you?
 The options 4.
 The learning curve.
 Gaining knowledge and experience 5.
 Making the leap.
 The transition to becoming a professional photographer 6.
 Business basics 7.
 A start up business plan 8.
 Marketing and promotion.
 Getting clients 9.
 Pricing photography 10.
 The Small Print 11.
 Organising a photoshoot 12.
 Industry codes of practice and legal obligations 13.
 Agents, agencies, libraries and galleries 14.
 Building your business 15.
 Tips from the top: Professionals’ advice for success 16.
 Address Book 17.
 Business Templates